hpe-storage/hpe_storage_ansible_modules/README.md

-# HPE Storage Ansible Module
+# HPE Storage Ansible Modules

 Welcome to the documentation for HPE Storage Ansible Module.